-- 9. Plaintiffs bring this civil-rights lawsuit pursuant to 42 U.S.C. § 1983 for violations of rights, privileges, or immunities secured by the Fourteenth Amendment to the U.S. Constitution and the Declaratory Judgments Act, 28 U.S.C. § 2201.
-Plaintiffs seek injunctive and declaratory relief against the enforcement of Iowa's certificate-of-need requirements, Iowa Code §§ 135.61 et seq., its implementing rules and regulations, Iowa Administrative Code §§ 641-202.1 et seq. and 641-203.1 et seq., and the policies and practices of the Iowa Department of Public Health and the State Health Facilities Council in enforcing these provisions, which, both facially and as-applied, violate plaintiffs' constitutional rights. - 10.
-Accordingly, this Court has jurisdiction over plaintiffs' claims under 28 U.S.C.§ 1331 (federal-question jurisdiction) and § 1343 (civil-rights jurisdiction).
+- 8. Plaintiffs bring this civil-rights lawsuit pursuant to 42 U.S.C. § 1983 for violations of rights, privileges, or immunities secured by the Fourteenth Amendment to the U.S. Constitution and the Declaratory Judgments Act, 28 U.S.C. § 2201.
+Plaintiffs seek injunctive and declaratory relief against the enforcement of Iowa's certificate-of-need requirements, Iowa Code §§ 135.61 et seq., its implementing rules and regulations, Iowa Administrative Code §§ 641-202.1 et seq. and 641-203.1 et seq., and the policies and practices of the Iowa Department of Public Health, the Iowa State Board of Health, the State Health Facilities Council, and the Iowa Health Facilities Division of the Iowa Department of Inspections and Appeals in enforcing these provisions which, both facially and as-applied, violate Plaintiffs' constitutional rights. - 9.
+Accordingly, this Court has jurisdiction over Plaintiffs' federal constitutional claims (First, Second, Third, and Fourth Claims for Relief) under 28 U.S.C. § 1331 (federal question jurisdiction) and § 1343 (civil-rights jurisdiction). - 10.
+This Court has supplemental jurisdiction over Plaintiffs' state constitutional claims (Fifth and Sixth Claims for Relief) under 28 U.S.C. § 1367(a) because these claims are so related to Plaintiffs' federal claims as to form part of the same case or controversy.